 What Constitutes a Hit & Run Accident?

-After a car accident, some drivers may feel shaken, scared, or worried and drive off instead of stopping to check on the other party and calling the police.
+After a car accident, some drivers may feel shaken, scared, or worried and drive off instead of stopping to check on the other party and calling the police or calling a car crash attorney.
 This can have dire consequences.
 Regardless of the reason why an individual leaves an accident scene, their departure and their avoidance of dealing with the consequences of an accident constitutes a hit and run accident.

 A hit and run accident can be a single car accident, as when a car hits a mailbox or a fence and then flees or the scene, or it can involve another person or vehicle.
 It may result solely in property damage, such as damage to a fence, sign, or another vehicle, or it can result in bodily injury to another person or even death.